 Debt securities are subject to both interest rate risk and credit risk.
-Debt securities with unrealized losses are considered OTTI if the Company intends to sell the debt security or if the Company will be required to sell the debt security prior to any anticipated recovery.
-If the Company determines that a debt security is OTTI under these circumstances, the impairment recognized in earnings is measured as the difference between the amortized cost and the current fair value.
-A debt security is also determined to be OTTI if the Company does not expect to recover the amortized cost of the debt security.
-However, in this circumstance, if the Company does not intend to sell the debt security and will not be required to sell the debt security, the impairment recognized in earnings equals the estimated credit loss as measured by the difference between the present value of expected cash flows and the amortized cost of the debt security's effective interest rate.
 Debt securities held by the Company at year end primarily consisted of corporate, state and municipal bonds with high credit ratings; therefore, the Company believes the credit risk is low.
 The Company believes a 100 basis point increase in interest rates would result in an immaterial unrealized loss on its debt securities.
 Since the Company does not intend to sell its debt securities or will likely not be required to sell its debt securities prior to any anticipated recovery, such a hypothetical temporary unrealized loss would impact comprehensive earnings, but not net earnings or cash flows.

 Equity securities are subject to equity price risk that results from fluctuations in quoted market prices as of the balance sheet date.
 Market price fluctuations may result from perceived changes in the underlying economic characteristics of the issuer, the relative price of alternative investments and general market conditions.
-An equity security is determined to be OTTI if the Company does not expect to recover the cost of the equity security.
-A hypothetical decrease of 10% in the value of the Company's equity securities would result in an immaterial decrease in the value of such long-term investments.
+A hypothetical decrease of 5% in the value of the Company's equity securities would result in an immaterial decrease in the value of such long-term investments.